Symbiota/Symbiota-Laravel/README.md

 4. If you want to use base docker then you will need to setup your own docker compose file as of now a supported configuration is in the works.

 ## Integrating with Current Symbiota
-1. Copy or Clone [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) into repo
+1. Copy or Clone [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) into this in a new directory with the name of your choice (e.g., "Portal")
 2. Add `PORTAL_NAME=` to your `.env` file and give it the name of the folder you just created
 3. Setup the rest of the `.env` to connect `DB` secrets to match your symbiota config
 4. Test by Navigating to a no laravel page like `sitemap` on the navbar

-#### Note: Moving portal into Laravel's public folder will not make use of any of laravel's features.
+#### Note: The files referenced in the current [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) that are placed into the new folder described above will not make use of any of laravel's features.
 This step is just a means to slowly port the project in a non blocking fashion.

 ## Pages Running Laravel
 ### Occurrence